 - Morrowind: The Star-Wounded East — Not content with "just" recreating the isle of Vvardenfell, the setting of The Elder Scrolls III: Morrowind, this ambitious project aims to go one step further and allow the player to explore all of the region of Morrowind.
-The region will, of course, still be heavily effected by the apocalyptic event known as the Red Year, when the cataclysmic eruption of Red Mountain which laid waste to most of Vvardenfell and some of the surrounding area.
+The region will, of course, still be heavily effected by the apocalyptic event known as the Red Year, when the cataclysmic eruption of Red Mountain laid waste to most of Vvardenfell and some of the surrounding area.
 Not many details have been revealed about the storyline yet, but it will involve the politics of the different Great Houses of the Dunmer and their plotting against each other, and it has been hinted that the player will enjoy relatively great freedom in which House they choose to affiliate themselves with.

 The developers have announced that they are working on putting out a pre-release named Beyond Skyrim: The New North.
 The pre-release will allow the player to visit the north-eastern islands of Morrowind in the Sea of Ghosts, primarily the islands of Bleakrock and Sheogorad.

 Like with the Cyrodiil and Morrowind teams, the developers are working on a pre-release, named Beyond Skyrim: Three Kingdoms, which will allow the player to visit the Breton Kingdoms of Jehanna and Farrun across the western border of Skyrim, as well as the Abecean Isles off the western coast of Hammerfell.

 The Elsweyr team has also announced a pre-release of their own, named Beyond Skyrim: The Greater Rim.
-This pre-release, will, as the name suggest, be focusing on Rimmen, and North-Eastern Elsweyr in general, and will also include the Anequinan cities of Riverhold and Orcrest.
+This pre-release, will, as the name suggest, be focusing on Rimmen, and North-Eastern Elsweyr in general, and will also include the Anequinan city of Riverhold.

 - Black Marsh: The Roots of the World — Much like the Elsweyr project, this part of the mod will also allow the player to visit a relatively unexplored part of the Elder Scrolls world, namely the marshy Argonian homeland in the south-east of Tamriel.
 The details of the story are again relatively sparse so far, but it will involve the player getting involved in the plight of the local natives, and they can either guide them to unity and power, or exploit their divisions for their own profit.

 - Atmora: Expedition to the North — This part of the project takes the player to the far northern and frozen continent of Atmora, the mythic birthplace of the Nords in the Elder Scrolls setting.
 Not many details about the story have been revealed, but apparently it will focus on the player uncovering mysteries from the past hidden amongst the frozen ruins of the old Atmoran civilization and being asked to "right an ancient wrong".

 The mods are still heavily in development, and have no set release dates yet.
 But the developers are always looking for volunteers and are very open about the process and frequently share updates on their progress, mostly through their official website, which can be found here, and their YouTube channel, which can be found here.

 Compare Tamriel Rebuilt, a just as ambitious mod for Morrowind, which the project cites as one of its main inspirations (there has even been some asset sharing with Tamriel Rebuilt's sister-project Project Tamriel).
 Despite similarities in name and premise, Beyond Reach isn't part of the project.

 - Arc Villain: As confirmed by the development teams, the villains and monsters you face in the different regions will be purely regional threats, instead of world threatening ones.

-- Colon Cancer: The full title of each individual project will follow a pattern of: Beyond Skyrim: [Province Name]: The X of Y. The exceptions (Atmora, Elsweyr, Morrowind) still follow the pattern up to the last colon.
+- Colon Cancer: The full title of most of the projects will follow a pattern of: Beyond Skyrim: [Province Name]: The X of Y. The exceptions (Atmora, Elsweyr, Morrowind) still follow the pattern up to the last colon.

 - Decadent Court: From what the Cyrodiil, Morrowind, and Iliac Bay teams have revealed so far, these can be expected to play a large role in their stories.